ddabidov/Headphone-DAC-AMP/README.md

 ### 4.1 Design Requirements

 ### 4.2 Block Diagram
-The following is a block diagram of the system.
-This system uses the XMOS XU316 as a DSP device to turn USB into I2S, ES9039 32 bit DAC, and TPA6120 as a headphone amplifier.
-For Supporting archetecture, LDO's are used for 3.3v, 1.8v, and 0.9v, and a diffrential 12V power rail for the headphone amp that will utilise either the TPS7A4700 or the TPS7A3301.
-The XMOS also requires an external master clock, an I2S clock, as a boot modual, so the W25Q32JV is used as the QSPI Flash.
+Figure X shows the block diagram of the system.
+The design uses the XMOS XU316 as a digital signal processing and interface device to convert USB audio data into an I²S data stream.
+This I²S stream is then processed by the ES9039 32-bit digital-to-analog converter (DAC), which produces a high-fidelity analog audio signal.
+The analog output is subsequently amplified by the TPA6120 headphone amplifier to drive the headphone load. <br>

+Supporting power architecture is implemented using multiple low-dropout regulators (LDOs) to supply the required voltage domains.
+Dedicated LDOs provide regulated 3.3 V, 1.8 V, and 0.9 V rails for the digital and mixed-signal components.
+The headphone amplifier is powered by a differential supply derived from a 5.5 V rail using the ADP5071 and buffered using LDO's.
+An initial design utilizing a ±12 V differential supply was evaluated; however, concerns regarding excessive output power and the risk of overdriving headphones led to the selection of a lower-voltage differential supply. <br>

+The XMOS XU316 requires multiple clock sources, including an external master clock and an I²S clock, to ensure accurate audio timing and low jitter performance.
+Additionally, an external boot memory device is required for firmware storage, which is provided by the W25Q32JV QSPI flash memory.

 <p align="center">
  <img width="804" height="928" alt="image" src="https://github.com/user-attachments/assets/dde0d51c-e25b-4e6c-8754-f3023f65e35e" /> <br>